 Grow something new this spring with edibles from Bonnie Plants.
 Whether your garden is a couple of pots on the balcony or a raised bed in the backyard, be sure to find room for new varieties of vegetables like tomatoes and peppers and herbs like rosemary and thyme.

-New Bonnie Edibles for 2017
+New Bonnie Edibles

 This strawberry plant bears large, firm, cone-shaped berries with a sweet flavor thanks to their high sugar content.
 The plant produces from late spring until fall and grows well in gardens and hanging baskets.
 Perennial in zones 4 to 7.
 Plant strawberries in full sun and keep soil consistently moist throughout the growing season for juicy, plump fruit.
 A light layer of mulch will help prevent moisture evaporation.

 This rosemary has an upright growth habit and straight stems, perfect for use as fragrant grilling skewers.
 Grow as hedge or screen and in full sun.
 Rosemary likes well-drained soil, so go easy on the water.
 This rosemary is perennial in zones 8 to 10.

 Fennel grows best as an annual herb, but can be a tender perennial in zones 6 to 10.
 The lovely reddish bronze leaves have a subtle licorice flavor and pair well with fish, beef, tomato and potato dishes.
 Give this fennel full sun and well-draining soil, being sure to keep it consistently moist throughout the growing season.
 You can even plant it in a container.
 If you’re growing fennel for the leaves, keep the flowers trimmed back or it will go to seed.